-To get to Otipi road, take the Motu Road and turn off at Toatoa onto Takaputahi road.
-From Toatoa, the 11km to Whitikau Forks is flat, narrow gravel road.
+To get to Otipi road, take the Motu Road and turn off at Toatoa onto Takaputahi Road.
+From Toatoa, the 11km to Whitikau Forks is a flat, narrow gravel road.

 At Whitikau Forks you walk across the river (impassable in high water) to Otipi Road and the climbing starts immediately.

-Otipi Road is 4WD track the whole time.
-It gets broken in places but mostly is well formed.
-The climbing is steep, at times you may well be walking.
+Otipi Road is a 4WD track the whole time.
+It gets broken in places but mostly is well-formed.
+The climbing is steep: at times you may well be walking.

-The main climb from Whitikau Forks to Otipi peak is about 4km long.
-There are then big ups-and-downs before a drop of about 600 vertical metres to the Motu river.
+The main climb from Whitikau Forks to Otipi peak is about 4 kilometres long.
+There are then big ups and downs before a drop of about 600 vertical metres to the Motu River.
 The only way out is the way you came in.

-Total elevation from Whitikau Forks to the Motu River and return (38km) is 2600 metres.
+The total elevation from Whitikau Forks to the Motu River and return (38 kilometres) is 2600 metres.